Spl0itable/nosflare/README.md

 ## Contributing

 Contributions to Nosflare are welcome!
-Please submit issues, feature requests, or pull requests through the project's [GitHub repository](https://github.com/Spl0itable/nosflare).
+Please submit issues, feature requests, or pull requests through the project's GitHub repo.

 ## License